Top of the page

 This is a congenital heart disease.
 This means your baby was born with it.

 Your baby may need special care, such as being in the neonatal intensive care unit (NICU).
 This may be scary for you.
 But the hospital staff understands this.
 They will explain what happens and will answer your questions.

 Your baby may get medicine.
 It may include medicines given through a blood vessel.
 This is often done through the belly button.

 Your baby will need surgery.
 The doctor will close the hole with patches that become part of the heart.
 The heart valves are separated to make them as normal as possible.
 Your baby will be asleep during the surgery.

-The surgery is usually done when a baby is 4 to 6 months old.
+The surgery may be done when a baby is a few months old.
 Your baby will probably be in the hospital during this time.
-If you can go home with your baby, you'll get instructions on how to care for him or her.
+When you can go home with your baby, you'll get instructions on how to care for your baby.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.